thesurajkamble/cozy-tracker/README.md

+//Verions below 2.1.1 are not stable. use 2.1.1 and above

 # Cozy Tracker
 A lightweight, non-intrusive Jetpack Compose library for tracking item visibility and dwell time in `LazyColumn` and `LazyRow`.